 Providing insights on all revenue streams, cohort analysis can answer questions such as “Which media source drove the most in-app purchases?” or “Which campaign produced the highest revenue per user in Mexico?” and so on.

-Let’s say you’re the PPC manager of a hyper-casual game that relies on ads as their main revenue stream, and need to gather metrics on which media sources are driving the most ad revenue.
+Let’s say you’re the PPC manager of a hyper-casual game that relies on ads as its main revenue stream, and you want to know which media sources are driving the most ad revenue.

-The ad revenue report will provide you with a full view of the ROI of acquiring new users (all numbers are hypothetical):
+The ad revenue report will provide you with a full view of the ROI of acquiring new users – for example:

 - $88,594 was spent on advertising on Media Source 1, acquiring over 586k users, showing a slow and steady incline.

-- Switching the view, you’ll see that Media Source 2’s break-even point occurs around Day 12, whereas Media Source 1 is still far from it.
+- An alternate view shows that Media Source 2 breaks even around Day 12, whereas Media Source 1 is still far from it.

-In this case, cohort analysis will show you that no matter how much you zoom out, Media Source 1 will still perform at a loss, and help you better allocate your precious budget accordingly.
+In this case, cohort analysis shows you that no matter how much you zoom out, Media Source 1 will still perform at a loss, so you can allocate your precious budget accordingly.

 Example #3 – Assessing retention according to an in-app event

 Apps that provide an on-demand service, such as ride-hailing or food delivery, often have success KPIs that relate to in-app events.
-Downloads are a critical component, of course, but actually using the service is far more indicative of successful conversion and retention.
+Downloads are a critical component, of course, but actually using the service is a much better indicator of successful conversion and retention.

-So, analyzing user behavior on install day and overtime, will provide a clearer image of the retention success of that campaign per media source.
+By analyzing user behavior both on install day and over time, you get a clearer image of the retention success of that campaign per media source.

 4 steps to ensure your next cohort analysis is a raging success